sCrypt-Inc/scrypt-cli/README.md

 scrypt compile
 ```

 This will search current project for classes extending `SmartContract` and compile them.
-This will produce a [contract description file](https://github.com/sCrypt-Inc/scryptlib#contract-description-file) for each compiled class which .
+This will produce a [contract artifact file](https://github.com/sCrypt-Inc/scryptlib#contract-description-file) for each compiled class.
 The files will be stored under the `scrypts` directory.

 ### Publish project
 ```sh